addyosmani/backbone-fundamentals/README.md

 We have now covered how to write Jasmine tests for models, views and collections with Backbone.js.
 Whilst testing routing can at times be desirable, some developers feel it can be more optimal to leave this to third-party tools such as Selenium, so do keep this in mind.

-James Newbury was kind enough to help me with writing the Views section above and his articles on [Testing Backbone Apps With Sinon](http://tinnedfruit.com/2011/04/26/testing-backbone-apps-with-jasmine-sinon-3.html) were of great inspiration (you'll actually find some Handlebars examples of the view specs in part 3 of his article).
+James Newbery was kind enough to help me with writing the Views section above and his articles on [Testing Backbone Apps With SinonJS](http://tinnedfruit.com/2011/04/26/testing-backbone-apps-with-jasmine-sinon-3.html) were of great inspiration (you'll actually find some Handlebars examples of the view specs in part 3 of his article).
 If you would like to learn more about writing spies and mocks for Backbone using [SinonJS](http://sinonjs.org) as well as how to test Backbone routers, do consider reading his series.

 ##Exercise